 In this model, the Topic particle in the C-domain in NHA is the spell-out of a C-head made up of two features, one which looks for a constituent to establish a relation with, one a feature providing the interpretation of the relation, that is the feature S-Topic, C-Topic, or F-Topic.
 The former feature makes the head a probe looking for a goal, that is a constituent with matching features (this notion will be defined below) which can either provide the φ-values or else can move to the spec-position of the probing C-head/particle.
 If the probing C-head wants φ-features and the goal has φ-features, they are copied by the C-head.
 If the goal lacks φ-features, the entire goal is copied and remerged with CP, or, in X-bar-theoretic terms, is moved to the specifier position of the C-head/particle.
 In return, the goal is assigned a particular Topic or Focus value.

 Within the more recent characterization of movement in Miyagawa (2010:33), movement is an alternative to agreement in the computational system of natural language, with movement viewed as a requirement on the computational system to keep a record for the interfaces that there is an Agree relation between a probing head and a goal.
 If the grammar of a language provides agreement morphology as a record of Agree, then this may be sufficient.
 If not, movement is an alternative.
 In the case of non-nominal items probed by the C-head/particle, overt φ-agreement is not an option, so movement applies.
 In Chomsky (2001, 2008), the relation between the probing head and the goal is a relation of mutual dependency.
 The case discussed by Chomsky is subject-verb agreement in, for example, English, where the head T wants ϕ-feature values, while the goal, the subject DP, wants Case.
 In the present context, the C-head/particle wants either φ-feature values from the goal or, in the absence of φ-feature values, a copy of the entire goal as a specifier, while the goal wants what we will call a δ-feature value (δ for discourse), where the possible values are S-Top, C-Top, F-Top, C-Foc and I-Foc.
 In terms of Agree, the particle/C-head has a valued δ-feature, while the probed XP has an unvalued one.
-The matching feature that makes a constituent a goal for the probing C-head/particle is a δ-feature, which furthermore must be ‘active’ in Chomsky’s (2001) sense, that is it must be unvalued.
+The matching feature that makes a constituent a goal for the probing C-head/particle is a δ-feature, which furthermore must be ‘active’ in Chomsky’s (2001) sense, that is, it must be unvalued.
 A constituent with an already valued δ-feature is ignored by the probing C-head.

 The result is a chain (C-head, XP) with a valued δ-feature, the morphosyntactic expression of which is either a set of spelled-out φ-features on the particle, or spell-out of XP in the spec of the particle.
 In some cases there is prosodic expression as well, in the form of accent on the XP.
 In other languages there may be no particles, but finer prosodic distinctions instead (see section 2 on Italian).